lisalindqvist95/proj1/README.md

   - The website is tested on the commonly used browsers: Chrome, Safari, Edge, Firefox and Opera.
   - There was a problem in Firefox where the placeholder text in the form-field wouldn't show.
 This was fixed by changing the color in the CSS-file.
-  - In Safari there was an issue with the google fonts that would not load.
-This was fixed by adding the font-weight and font-family to the textelement in the CSS-file.
+  - In Safari there was an issue with the Google Fonts that would not load.
+This was fixed by adding the font-weight and font-family to the text element in the CSS-file.

 - __Possible bugs__
   - There could be possible bugs in browsers that have not been tested, specifically older browsers like Internet Explorer, for example [w3schools](https://www.w3schools.com/cssref/tryit.php?filename=trycss3_align-items) notes that Internet Explorer 10 and earlier versions does not support the proberty of "align-items".
 Older versions of browsers are not as commonly used, Internet Explorer 10 is also discontinued, so this would not cause issues for the majority of users of the site.

 ### Validator Testing
   - HTML
-    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/#textarea)
+    - No errors were returned from testing the HTML via the official [W3C validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Flisalindqvist95.github.io%2Fproj1%2Findex.html)
  - CSS
-    - No errors were found when passing through the official [(Jigsaw) validator]()
+    - No errors were returned from testing the CSS via the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Flisalindqvist95.github.io%2Fproj1%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)

 ## Unfixed Bugs
   - __Form function__
     - At the moment the form does not store any data like it should.
-The form-buttton only takes the user to a HTML-document.
+The form-buttton only takes the user to an HTML-document.
 This could be fixed with some back-end coding that is not part of this project.
 It might also be unnecessary to take the user to a comepletly new page, getting a confirmation on the same page would make the user experience better.

   - __Links__
     - All links in the merch- and tour-section takes the user to the same page since there is no existing merch or ticket to link to, becuase of the fictional band.

   - __Widows and Orphans__
     - With responsive design and the users ability to resize their displayed window, the occurence of a single word at the end or beginning of a paragraph is almost unavoidable.
-Even if this is a typography error that decreases readability and looks aesthetically unappealing there is not much to to except if you put a specific width and size to the paragraph, but this would make the site less responsive.
+Even if this is a typography error that decreases readability and looks aesthetically unappealing there is not much to do except if you put a specific width and size to the paragraph, but this would make the site less responsive.
 To avoid a single word being left at the end of the text in the about-section the code "&nbsp;" was added in the html-file between the last two words before each break in the paragraph.
 However, this decreases the readability of html-file and makes it more difficult to edit so it is not an optimal solution.

+  - __-ms-transform__
+    - As a warning in the CSS-valditation test it was noted that the property of "-ms-transform" was not recognized.
+This is part of a code from w3schools which is a trusted website.
+Therefore this warning was left without fixing because I belive it makes the animation work for Internet Explorer and without it the bug would be that the animation does not work in Internet Explorer.

 ## Deployment